matrix-org/synapse/docs/usage/configuration/config_documentation.md

          for the user.
 Defaults to 'sub', which OpenID Connect compliant providers should provide.

+       * picture_claim: name of the claim containing an url for user's profile picture.
+         Defaults to 'picture', which OpenID Connect compliant providers should provide and has to refer to a direct image file such as PNG, JPEG, or GIF image file.

        * `localpart_template`: Jinja2 template for the localpart of the MXID.
           If this is not set, the user will be prompted to choose their own username (see the documentation for the `sso_auth_account_details.html`